Hi. My name is Steve.

 I’ve also been blogging since 2004, and writing books since 2013, and now also help coach other first-time authors and entrepreneurs, helping others write their books and bringing their manuscripts to the market.

-On a final note, I am Canadian (and not ashamed of it), and my wife Lili is Peruvian (and definitely not ashamed of it) and we have two little daughters who I guess would be a Perunadian.
+On a final note, I am Canadian (and not ashamed of it), and my wife Lili is Peruvian (and definitely not ashamed of it) and we have three little daughters, Jabber Jaw, El Mimo and Jabber Jaw 10X who I guess would each be Perunadians.

 They definitely are not allowed to call me Stephen or Steve.